-Good compliance with your medications, coordination with your partner and regular follow-ups with your gynecologist are the key factors for success in birth control with hormonal contraceptives.
+Good compliance with your medications, coordination with your partner and regular follow-ups with your gynaecologist are the key factors for success in birth control with hormonal contraceptives.

 Simultaneous use of other contraceptive methods, like condoms, can further improve the rate of pregnancy prevention significantly.

-- Menstrual Benefits: OCPs can help regularize your menstrual cycles (however, it may be a cause of irregular menses in few cases).
+- Menstrual Benefits: OCPs can help regularise your menstrual cycles (However, it may be a cause of irregular menses in few cases).

-- Affordable and Customizable: OCPs are now included under many government-subsidized schemes.
+- Affordable and Customisable: OCPs are now included under many government-subsidised schemes.